openxpki/openxpki/doc/reference/configuration/workflows/scep.rst

 The policy setting *max_active_certs* gives the maximum allowed number of valid certificates sharing the same subject.
 If the certificate count after issuance of the current request will exceed this number, the workflow stops in the PENDING_POLICY_VIOLATION state.
+If this parameter is not set, no checks are done.
 There are several settings that influence this check, based on the operation mode:

 Initial Enrollment
 ##################